kunattila1/GeometricApp/README.md

 # TO-DO
 - Connect to a database
 - To add some more calculation methods for some bodies like cylinder, and also to fix some of them.
+- To add timestamping
+- To add unique name for each calculations

 # Version numbering
 - v0.9(2020.02.03.): can write out calculation history into a file, and can show the history.
 Menubar is added for convenience.